AlessTheDev/plp-beat-tracker/README.md

 I explain how I coded the whole thing in a devlog on medium (I couldn't find any other website to upload it on): https://medium.com/@cupflowstudios/analyzing-real-time-audio-data-with-unity-plp-visualization-d550ebb72bcb.
 Please check it out if you're interested in this topic!

+I'd also like to mention that I plan to read the [follow up paper](https://www.dafx.de/paper-archive/2024/papers/DAFx24_paper_23.pdf) the researchers published that will improve the overall accuracy of the project.
+Make sure to stay tuned for that!

 ## How to try it out
 You can see the visualizations yourself by either opening the project in unity or by downloading the executable from itch io.